0 Items in Your Cart

 Industries & Professions /

-Enologists, also known as or wine makers and vintners, are involved in all aspects of wine production and therefore must have a thorough knowledge of the winemaking business.
+Enologists are involved in all aspects of wine production and therefore must have a thorough knowledge of the winemaking business.
 They analyze the quality of grapes, decide which vines are best to grow, determine when grapes are ripe enough to be picked, and coordinate the process of winemaking.
 Production decisions include which yeast or bacteria to use, at what temperature fermentation should occur, and how the wine should be aged.

 Selection of the proper grapes is a vital part of an enologist's planning responsibilities.
 This selection process includes analyzing the varieties of grapes to determine which are best suited to grow in a specific area, given existing soil and climate conditions.
 For example, an enologist in California must ensure that grapes chosen to grow in that climate can withstand the heat of the summers, while an enologist in New York must ensure that grapes chosen can withstand the cooler temperatures there.
 Other factors that determine which type of grapes to grow include the desired flavor and aroma of wines and the species' ability to withstand disease.